-Since visiting Mykonos I’ve become obsessed with all things white.
-To be honest it’s no surprise because my current home and my previous two were painted almost entirely in the colour.
+Since visiting Mykonos, I’ve become obsessed with all things white.
 White acts as a blank canvas which can be styled according to my mood.
-With blues, it feels like the Mediterranean, blacks and greys nod towards the 1960’s and greens give off a botanic greenhouse feel.
-White is calm and contemporary and I never seem to tire of it.
+With blues, it feels like the Mediterranean, blacks and greys nod towards the 1960s and greens give off a botanic greenhouse feel.
+It’s versatile, calm and contemporary and I never seem to tire of it.

-Having decorated and lived with white for many years I thought I’d share a few things I’ve learnt along the way.
+Having decorated and lived with white for many years, I thought I’d share a few of the things I’ve learnt along the way.

 CREATING A WHITE HOME